WAKU-TAKE-A/bufferlesscapture_sample001/README.md

 # bufferlesscapture_sample001

-This is a sample of pypylon.
+This is a sample of bufferless capture.

 Copy camera_uvc.py to the Lib folder.